4d/docs/docs/FormObjects/tabControl.md

 If the tab control is wide enough to display all the tabs with both the labels and icons, it displays both.
 If the tab control is not wide enough to display both the labels and icons, 4D displays the icons only.
 If it can’t fit all the icons, it places scroll arrows to the right of the last visible tab.
 The scroll arrows allow the user to scroll the icons to the left or right.

-Under macOS, in addition to the standard position (top), the tab controls can also be aligned to the left, to the right, or below (see the "Modifying Direction (Mac OS Only)" section below).
+Under macOS, in addition to the standard position (top), the tab controls can also be aligned to the bottom.

 ### JSON Example: